VBayesLab/VBLabDocs/Model-Custom.md

 |`h_func`| &bull; $h(\theta) = \text{log} p(y \mid \theta) + \text{log} p(\theta)$. <br> &bull; Must be a scalar. |

 **Note:**
-- If the statistical models are defined as function handlers, users have to specify the number of model parameters explicitly using the `'NumParams'` argument of VB classes.
+- If the statistical models are defined as function handles, users have to specify the number of model parameters explicitly using the `'NumParams'` argument of VB classes.
 - This approach is more suitable for simple models.
 For complicated models, it is advisable to define custom models as Matlab classes, which will be discussed in the next section.

-### Example: Define a Logistic Regression model as a function handler.
+### Example: Define a Logistic Regression model as a function handle.
 [Github code](https://github.com/VBayesLab/VBLab/tree/main/VBLab){: .fs-4 .btn .btn-purple  .float-right}
 {: #example-handler}

-This example shows how to define a Logistics Regression model as function handlers to with the VB algorithm supported by the VBLab package.
+This example shows how to define a Logistics Regression model as function handles to with the VB algorithm supported by the VBLab package.
 See mathematical derivation of the $\Delta_\theta h(\theta)$ and $h(\theta)$ terms of Logistics Regression model in [the tutorial example 3.4](/VBLabDocs/tutorial/example#example3-4).

 First, load the [LabourForce](/VBLabDocs/datasets/#labour-force) data as a matrix.
 The last column is the response variable.
 ```m